Skip to content

 That is not the whole reliability program.
 It is the minimum bar for deciding whether the release deserves more traffic.

 For mobile teams, the gate also needs to respect phased rollout mechanics.
 A release can look clean at 1 percent and change shape at 25 percent.
-The useful habit is not “check once before shipping.”
-It is “check at each traffic step, with the same questions, in the same place.”
+I do not want one check before shipping; I want the same check at each traffic step.

 The most important part is ownership.
 A dashboard without named owners becomes wallpaper.
 A crash with an owner, a reproduction note, a suspected area, and a decision about rollout is operational work.